LaithAzzam/LaithAzzam/README.md

 From business and design, to arts & entertainment.
 I'm inspired by all forms of creation & expression.

-My reality is fueld by "what's next" 🧙
+My reality is fueled by "what's next" 🧙

 #### 🔧 I'm currently building:
  - [semble.games](https://www.semble.games/)